Posampallyvivek/Voice-AI/README.md

 Once the response is generated, it is read aloud using the pyttsx3 library.

 ## Note
-Configure your **Groq API Key** for LLM responses in the code given below: llm = ChatGroq(
+Configure your **Groq API Key** for LLM responses in the code given below:/n llm = ChatGroq(
     temperature=0.2,
     groq_api_key="YOUR_GROQ_API_KEY",  # Replace with your Groq API key